aventrax/checksum-download/README.md

 ## Scope

-This project is composed of two distinct elements; a bash script that populate a sqlite database with given files (adding checksum and other details), and a small Flask app that takes a checksum and return the corresponding file to the user if any matching file on the database is found.
+This project scans a folder for certain type of files, that takes their checksums and populate a sqlite database used by a Flask app to return files based on their checksums.
+The database is kept updated by a script using inotify-tools.

+There are three distinct elements:

+- A bash script that populate a sqlite database with given files
+- A small Flask app that takes a checksum and return the corresponding file
+- A script monitoring a folder updating the database if necessary

+Files into zip archives are managed.

 ## Requirements

+- Python3 (better with a virtualenv)
-- sqlite3/unzip bash programs installed
+- sqlite3/unzip/inotify-tools packages installed
-- Python 3.10 or better for Flask app

 ## Instructions